cbg-ethz/bmi/README.md

 ```

 In about a minute it should generate minibenchmark results in the `generated/benchmark/demo` directory.
 Note that the configuration file, `workflows/benchmark/demo/config.py`, explicitly defines the estimators and tasks used, as well as the number of samples.

-Hence, it is easy to benchmark a custom Python estimator by importing it and including it in the configuration dictionary.
+Hence, it is easy to benchmark a custom estimator by importing it and including it in the configuration dictionary.
+More information is available [here](https://cbg-ethz.github.io/bmi/benchmarking-new-estimator/), where we cover evaluating new Python as well as non-Python estimators.

 Similarly, it is easy to change the number of samples or adjust the tasks included in the benchmark.
 We defined several benchmark suites with shared structure.

 ## List of implemented estimators